Note 1:

 1. In 'Confined' competitions, competitors attending school or receiving tuition in the Arklow postal area qualify for entry.

-2. The Official accompanist must be used in Competitions 48 – 59.
+2. The Official Accompanist must be used in Competitions 48 – 59.

 Entry Fee: €20.00